 Factors That Drive for Cleantech

-- As developing countries industrialize rapidly, global demand for resources is predicted to increase dramatically, leading to increased resource scarcity.
+- As developing countries industrialize rapidly, global demand for natural resources is predicted to increase dramatically, leading to increased resource scarcity.

 - Energy and resource independence have long been strategic imperatives for many countries.

-- Consumer desire for cleaner, less toxic products has changed purchasing patterns and driven the creation of new materials.
+- Consumer desire for cleaner, less toxic products has changed purchasing patterns and driven the creation of new environment-friendly materials.

-- Changing policy and regulatory requirements designed to address the impacts of an increasingly industrialized world
+- Changing policy and regulatory requirements designed to address the impacts of an increasingly industrialized world.

 - In the face of growing constraints and increasing prices, corporations and consumers are seeking increasingly efficient ways to cut costs and increase efficiencies, especially in periods of declining revenue.